justin05423/LUPE-2.0-App/README.md

 ---

-# Local Installation Guide
+# Local Installation & App Start Guide

-To run “LUPE-2.0-App” on your own computer, follow these steps:
+### To install “LUPE-2.0-App” on your own computer, follow these steps:

 1. **Clone or Download the Repository**
    A repository is just the project’s folder on GitHub.
-You need a copy of that folder on your computer. **Clone** uses Git to make a local copy that stays linked to GitHub, so you can get updates later with `git pull`. **OR** grab a one-time ZIP of the files by clicking **[HERE](https://github.com/justin05423/LUPE-2.0-App/archive/refs/heads/main.zip)**.
+You need a copy of that folder on your computer.
+   - **Clone** uses Git to make a local copy that stays linked to GitHub, so you can get updates later with `git pull`.
+   - **OR** grab a one-time ZIP of the files by clicking **[HERE](https://github.com/justin05423/LUPE-2.0-App/archive/refs/heads/main.zip)**.
 It’s not linked, so you won’t get updates unless you download again.

    Open your terminal / command prompt and run:
    ```bash